CIUK/snabbdom-react-components/readme.md

 ```

 ### 3. Styled Components
-Along with component builder, self have build in [Styled Components](https://styled-components.com) builder we all love from React.
+Along with component builder, **SRC** have build in [Styled Components](https://styled-components.com) builder we all love from React.
 It is not as powerfull yet.
 Yet 😇

 ```javascript
 import createComponent, { styled } from 'snabbdom-react-component'